How much space does it take to store food long term?

 TOTAL – 48 quarts, 55 pints, 21 half-pints

-20 pounds flour (various types, stored in gallon bags)
+20 pounds flour (various types, stored in gallon mylar bags)

-25 pounds of beans (various types, stored in 175 ounce square canisters or quart jars)
+25 pounds total of beans (various types, stored in 175 ounce square canisters or quart jars)

-25 pounds each of lentils, split peas, rye, soft white wheat, oats – stored in 6 5 gallon buckets
+25 pounds each of lentils, split peas, rye, soft white wheat, oats – stored in six 5 gallon buckets

-50 pounds of red wheat – stored in 2 5 gallon buckets
+50 pounds of red wheat – stored in two 5 gallon buckets

 Dried Herbs and Spices:

 All of that food is stored in my basement.
-The canned food, dried herbs and spices, flour, sugar and beans fill up two Closetmaid Pantry Cabinets.
-Those cabinets are freestanding and measure 24″ W x 60″ H x 12″ D. I’ve been really happy with them so far.
-They’re sturdy and reasonably priced.
+That quantity of canned food, dried herbs and spices, flour, sugar and beans filled up two Closetmaid Pantry Cabinets.
+Those cabinets are freestanding and measure 24″ W x 60″ H x 12″ D. They’re sturdy and reasonably priced.
 If you need to purchase something for your bulk food storage, I highly recommend those.
 I wallpapered the interior back, as you can see in the photo above, to give them a little style.

-The apples are stored in fruit boxes on top of those cabinets, so I’m using “dead” space for them.
+The apples were stored in fruit boxes on top of those cabinets, so I used “dead” space for them.